If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 White Button Mushrooms (Agaricus bisporus)

-The humble white button mushroom is a common sight in grocery stores and a safe choice for raw consumption.
-They have a mild, delicate flavour that can be a great addition to salads and sandwiches.
+The humble white button mushroom is a common sight in grocery stores and is commonly eaten raw and widely used in salads and sandwiches.

 Cremini Mushrooms (Agaricus bisporus)